 Okay, the tourbillon is missing, but that is probably for the better since there is not too much space left on the gorgeous silvered dial even considering the fact that the case is now 2.8 mm larger in diameter.
 Too bad that this highly complicated engine is hidden behind a solid red gold case back.
 It is a real shame we can’t admire its inner workings.
 Well, the sextant, which is skillfully engraved on the cover, partly sweetens the pill.

 The round 45 mm case, which is made of red gold, has also got 0.2 mm thicker but still looks less bulky than the outgoing Ref.
 IW927016 model that was only 42.2 mm in diameter and 16.3 mm in height.

 Since both models are powered by the same movement, I can only presume that, by making the new version a tad larger, IWC tried to make it look more proportional, better looking on a wrist than the previous version.
 As you can see, they tried to compensate for the increase in diameter by making the lugs a tad shorter so, in most cases, you won’t see a significant difference in terms of wearing comfort.

-Due to an enormous amount of work needed to complete each movement and build the watch, IWC plans to limit the IW3774‘s production at only 50 units per year.
+Due to an enormous amount of work needed to complete each movement and build the watch, IWC plans to limit the IW3774‘s production to only 50 units per year.
 Considering the price (I highly doubt that it will sell for less than €150,000,) it will still be able to generate healthy cash flow for the Swiss brand.